Cui Bi: Life

 Cui Bi was a member of the Cui clan of Qinghe as the great-grandson of the Han dynasty minister, Cui Yan.
 His sister was married to the Inspector of You province, Wang Jun, who in 311 claimed that he had received imperial assent to hand out offices throughout the empire.
 Wang Jun stationed Cui Bi at Ping province to serve as the colonel of Eastern Yi tribes after the previous legitimate holder, Feng Shi (封釋; grandfather of the Former Yan minister, Feng Yi) died of illness.

 Cui Bi eventually rose to the office of Inspector of Ping province.
 Due to the ongoing collapse of the Western Jin in northern China, Cui Bi had hoped to welcome the fleeing Han Chinese emigres and refugees from the Central Plains into serving under him.
 However, many of them instead preferred to join Murong Hui, a Xianbei chieftain and Jin vassal operating to the west of Cui Bi's territory in Liaodong.
 One example was the official, Huangfu Ji (皇甫岌), who despite much persuasion from Cui Bi to join him, promptly decided to serve Murong Hui upon receiving his summon.
 Cui Bi often sent agents to Murong Hui's territory to win over the people there, but these agents never returned, causing him to suspect that Murong Hui had caught and detained them.

-In 317, Cui Bi was one of Jin generals in the north to send a petition to the Prince of Langya, Sima Rui at Jiankang urging him to take the imperial throne, although the prince rejected it at the time.
+In 317, Cui Bi was one of the Jin generals in the north to send a petition to the Prince of Langya, Sima Rui (the later Emperor Yuan) at Jiankang urging him to take the imperial throne, although the prince rejected it at the time.